Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 In the end, knowing there was a jump array coming allowed Yan to wade into the gathering and get them to chill out while he, Sky-Thinker and his Singer made the trip.
 Three Ten’Gewek in the ship was a *much* less uncomfortable proposition, even if Julian was pretty sure he’d get pretzel’d at least three times through the trip.

 Sure enough, he went zero for three against Vemik, who was definitely feeling his oats and enjoying his strength.
 Frustrating.
-Maybe if Julian wasn’t trying so hard not to break anything…he *did* get Vemik pinned on their fourth bout, though.
+Maybe if Julian wasn’t trying so hard not to break anything... he *did* get Vemik pinned on their fourth bout, though.
 Julian spent the rest of the flight exacting his revenge, but not really.
 Vemik had a way of bring out the kid in anyone.

 Yan spent most of the trip asleep, surprisingly.
 Apparently he’d been hunting extra hard the last few days to make up for however long he was going to be away.
 And the Singer was quite content to curl up in the observation blister and watch the stars crawl by.

 She almost fell out of it though when they arrived in orbit around the target world.
-That was the thing with FTL travel: things didn’t swoop up all slow and graceful, they just… appeared.
-One moment, open black sky, the next… a planet.
+That was the thing with FTL travel: things didn’t swoop up all slow and graceful, they just... appeared.
+One moment, open black sky, the next... a planet.

 Julian chuckled as she flipped over onto the floor, twitched her tail at it, then stood up and tried to reclaim some dignity, kind of like a cat who’d just fallen off something and was trying to walk it off.